-For many recent graduates and young professionals, tax season can be a confusing time.
-To avoid any unpleasant surprises this year, or maybe even get some extra money in your pocket, here are some tax deduction tips focused specifically on young Americans!
+Tax season can be confusing for many recent graduates and young professionals.
+To avoid any unpleasant surprises this year, or maybe even get some extra money, here are some tax deduction tips explicitly focused on young Americans!

 Tax Saving tips!

-Like any other generation of taxpayers, young professionals can deduct many of their expenses on their taxes depending on the nature of their job.
-Although not every individual qualifies for every tax break, you must first be aware of the opportunities in order to take advantage of them.
+Like any other generation of taxpayers, young professionals can deduct many of their expenses from their taxes depending on the nature of their job.
+Although not everyone qualifies for every tax break, you must first know the opportunities to take advantage of them.
 There are many ways to reduce your tax bill legally, whether you’re an employee or self-employed.

 This article explains how to take advantage of tax relief.
 These simple tips and tricks are a great way to get started:

 Although the job-hunting expenses to be claimed have changed since 2017, you can still file an amended return for a tax year in which you looked for employment before 2018.
-The job-hunting deductions you can claim include the cost of resume preparation, travel expenses for interviews, mailing fees and placement agency fees.
+The job-hunting deductions you can claim include the cost of resume preparation, travel expenses for interviews, mailing, and placement agency fees.
+[1

-In order to qualify for these deductions, you must itemise your deductions.
+To qualify for these deductions, you must itemize your deductions.
 You won’t be able to claim this deduction if you’re looking for your first job.

 Here’s the good news: if your medical expenses exceed 7.5% of your adjusted gross income, you can receive tax debt relief.
-These expenses include fees to doctors, dentists, specialists and mental health professionals along with hospital care.
+These expenses include fees to doctors, dentists, specialists, mental health professionals, and hospital care.

 A 401(k) is a popular way to reduce tax debt.
 The internal revenue service doesn’t apply tax on direct transfers from your paycheck into a 401(k).

-As a beneficiary of a 401(k) plan, you can rollover the account to the Internal Revenue Service.
-The beneficiary gets the benefit of the tax deduction leaving the tax bill on them.
-In order to qualify for this break, you must be named as the beneficiary of the 401(k).
+As a 401(k) plan beneficiary, you can roll over the account to the Internal Revenue Service.
+The beneficiary benefits from the tax deduction leaving the tax bill on them.
+To qualify for this break, you must be named the 401(k) beneficiary.

-According to the Internal Revenue Service, you can make tax-free contributions to your retirement plan at $5,000 a year, but if you’re self-employed the limit goes up to $11,000 a year.
+According to the Internal Revenue Service, you can make tax-free contributions to your retirement plan at $5,000 a year, but the limit goes up to $11,000 a year if you’re self-employed.

-As an important note, be sure to establish these plans before set deadlines.
+As an important note, establish these plans before setting deadlines.
 Your debt relief amount will depend on the type of plan that you choose.
-There are various types of retirement plans including;
+There are various types of retirement plans, including;

 - Individual Retirement Arrangements (IRAs)